Bojing4313/UR5e_driver/README.md

 file `util.py` contains some coordinate transformation functions.

 ## Enviroment setup
 To setup the UR5e driver, all you need is a working python 3.7 installation and the and the file `rtde.py` and `serialize.py` from the UR5 official examples without any modification.
-Prior to the connection, you need to figure out the IP address of your UR5/e robot and change it in the 'ROBOT_HOST' constant.
+Prior to the connection, you need to figure out the IP address of your UR5/e robot and adjust it to the 'ROBOT_HOST' constant.
 After that, you need to set your robot to the Remote Mode on the Teach Pendant.